Skip to main content

 Step 1.
 Create instance

-2. Go to the Instance menu, then click [Create instance].
+2. Go to the Instance menu, and click the [Create instance] button.

 - Count: 1

-Key pairSelect the pre-created key pair from the prerequisites
+Key pairSelect the pre-created key pair from prework

-Network- VPC: Select the VPC created in the prerequisites
+Network- VPC: Select the pre-created VPC from prework

-- Subnet: Select the subnet created in the prerequisites
+- Subnet: Select the pre-created subnet from prework

-- Security group: Select the security group created in the prerequisites
+- Security group: Select the pre-created security group from prework

 SDK-supported OS information

-As of 2024, the latest version of the Xilinx Video SDK 3.0 is validated to work with the following OS and kernel versions:
+As of 2024, the latest version Xilinx Video SDK 3.0 operates properly on the OS and kernel versions below.

 • Ubuntu 22.04 (Kernel 5.15)